kangk1204/Octopus-toolkit2/doc/tutorial.rst

 * ``H`` : Click the Insert button
 * ``I`` : Click the Run button

-Peak Calling analysis will be started according to the Table information.
+Peak Calling analysis will start according to the Table information.

 .. image:: _static/Tutorial/Tutorial5.5.png